Know your options before selecting the perfect stair tread for your project.

 1. Wood Treads

 With wood, it is important to consider if your project is for the interior or exterior of your home.
 Many wood species do not hold up well in the outdoor weather elements so choosing an appropriate type of wood should be carefully considered.
+In addition, it is important to consider the wood grain, how it is sawn, and the construction of the stair tread.

 For interior staircases, there are a variety of woods available to choose from for your project that will add different aesthetics to your decor.
-Some of the more popular varieties are Red Oak, White Oak, Hard Maple, Walnut and Distressed Woods.
+Some of the more popular varieties are Red Oak, White Oak, Hard Maple, Walnut, and Distressed Woods.

 Red Oak is readily available has a reddish-brown appearance and is considered hard and heavy with medium bending strength.
 It adds a sense of warmth to the decor.